Allan Fleming: Last decade

 In 1973, Fleming joined Burton Kramer Associates as one of two principals, alongside Kramer.
 Among other projects during that period, the firm developed the new visual identity for the CBC and for Reed Paper.
 Concurrently, he also incorporated as Allan R. Fleming Graphic Design Consultants, but in August he experienced further heart problems which forced him to cut back on various activities.
 A highlight of the year was being made a fellow of the Ontario College of Art, the first year this honour had been given, alongside the painter A.Y.
 Jackson.
 Another NFB book, "Canada", won the Leipzig World's Most Beautiful Book prize.

-As of January 1974 Fleming became a director of the industrial design firm Kuypers Adamson Norton Ltd. and launched the CBC symbol with Burton Kramer.
+In January 1974, Fleming became a director of the industrial design firm Kuypers Adamson Norton Ltd. and launched the CBC symbol with Burton Kramer.
 St Thomas's Anglican Church in Toronto commissioned him to design a logo for its centennial, and continued to design philatelic materials for Canada Post.
 His work with UTP that year included the template for The Collected Works of Erasmus, which is still used by UTP for this monumental editorial project, and another AIGA award-winner, Clarence Tracy's The Rape Observ'd.

 He resigned from Burton Kramer Associates Ltd in March 1976, joining Burns Cooper Donaohue and Fleming the following month.
-The range of his work from that office covered his complete editorial redesign for Canada's newspaper The Financial Post, a logo for media company Torstar, packaging design for MacKenzie Seeds and an award-winning album cover for singer-songwriter Sylvia Tyson.
+While at the firm, his projects included a complete editorial redesign for Canada's newspaper The Financial Post, a logo for media company Torstar, packaging design for MacKenzie Seeds, and an award-winning album cover for singer-songwriter Sylvia Tyson.

-It was a tumultuous year: in March he also left his wife and family and set up house with an editor from UTP, Prudence Tracy.
-A solo exhibition of Fleming's work curated by Alvin Balkind opened at the Vancouver Art Gallery; the exhibition also travelled to the Alberta College of Art in Calgary, and coming back to Toronto from the opening there, Fleming suffered a stroke.
-In late December Fleming had a cardiopulmonary collapse, from which he died on 31 December.
+In March 1976, Fleming separated from his wife and began living with Prudence Tracy, an editor at UTP.
+A solo exhibition of his work, curated by Alvin Balkind, opened at the Vancouver Art Gallery and later travelled to the Alberta College of Art in Calgary.
+Following the Calgary opening, Fleming suffered a stroke upon returning to Toronto.
+He died on December 31, 1976, after a cardiopulmonary collapse later that month.